Stay safe at home. at work. on the road. at the pool. in your neighborhood. at the park. on icy sidewalks. near railroads.

 KEY ISSUES AND STATISTICS

-According to National Safety Council Injury Facts, 173,040 people died from PREVENTABLE deaths in 2019.
-That’s 173,040 times a young driver, mother, father, grandparent, or employee’s ordinary day turned tragic.
-North Dakotans are not excluded from the dangers of unintentional injuries and deaths that take place off-the-job.
+According to National Safety Council Injury Facts, 200,955 people died from PREVENTABLE deaths in 2020.
+That’s more than 200,000 mothers, fathers, grandparents, co-workers, and friends whose day turned tragic.
+North Dakotans are not excluded from the dangers of unintentional injuries and deaths that take place off the job.

 RESOURCES & LINKS